MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 * **Deep link to a workflow**: You can create a deep link to perform a specific task in Teams, such as to create a new chat, open a scheduling dialog, and navigate to audio-video call through [deep link to a workflow](~/concepts/build-and-test/deep-link-workflow.md).

 The Microsoft Teams JavaScript client library (TeamsJS) can be used for navigation.
-For some scenarios, such as navigating to content and information within your tab or launching a chat dialog, TeamsJS typed APIs provide improved experience.
-These APIs are recommended for Teams apps that might be run in other hosts (Outlook, Microsoft 365 app), as they also provide a way to check that the capability being used is supported by that host.
+For scenarios, such as navigating to content and information within your tab or launching a chat dialog, TeamsJS typed APIs provide improved experience.
+These APIs are recommended for Teams apps that might be run in other hosts (Outlook, Microsoft 365 app), as they also provide a way to check that the capability used is supported by the host.

 <!--- TBD: Edit this article.
 * Admonitions/alerts seem to be overused.